-Members wishing to be registered as a Judge or Official are required to complete the following declaration;
+Members wishing to be registered as a Judge, Cadet Judge or Official are required to complete the following declaration; I sincerely declare:

-2. I acknowledge that I have read and agree to abide by the MGBA Code of Conduct for Judges and Officials.
-I acknowledge I will be subject to disciplinary action if I breach the code.
+- I acknowledge that I have read General Rules, Show Rules, Code of Sportsmanship, Bylaws, Breed Standards, Ethics and Code of Conduct for judges and officials of the MGBA and agree to be bound to them and to any subsequent amendments.
+I acknowledge that I will be subject to disciplinary action if I breach the code.

-3. In making this application, I agree to my name, address, phone number, email, Judge training, qualifications, results, matters related to such and any other relevant information being collected, stored and distributed as required.
+- In making this application, I agree to my name, address, phone number, email, judges training qualification, results, matters relating to such and any other relevant information being collected, stored and distributed as required.